pyt-team/TopoEmbedX/README.md

 How can we conveniently represent data defined on such relational systems?

-`TopoEmbedX` (TEX) is a package for representation learning on topological domains, the mathematical structures of relational systems.
+`TopoEmbedX` (TEX) is a package for representation learning on topological domains, the mathematical structures of relational systems. `TopoEmbedX` is a part of [TopoX](https://pyt-team.github.io/).

 ## 🛠️ Main Features